duinobot2/OMPCountingSort/ProjectCountingSortFinal1/README.md

    ```

 2. Generate executables with `make`
 3. To generate measures (TAKE A LOT OF TIME!
-Our measures are already included so you should skip this step) run `make genera_output`
+Our measures are already included so you should skip this step) run `make generate_output`
 4. To extract mean times and speedup curves from them run `make extract_measures`

 Results can be found in the `/measure` directory, divided by datetime folder, problem size and the gcc optimization option used.